open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Activates or deactivates two-phase aggregation for the Postgres Planner.

 The default value is `off`; the Planner chooses the best aggregate path for a query based on the cost.
-When set to `on`, the Planner adds a disable cost to each of the first stage aggregate paths, which in turn forces the Planner to generate and choose a multi-stage aggregate path.
+When set to `on`, the Planner adds a deactivation cost to each of the first stage aggregate paths, which in turn forces the Planner to generate and choose a multi-stage aggregate path.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|